9:00 to 17:00

-Research Centre of Medical Genetics (RCMG) of the Russian Academy of Medical Sciences (RAMS) was founded on the basis of Institute of Medical Genetics of the USSR Academy of Medical Sciences (AMS), which was founded in its turn as a response to activity of earlier generation of Russian human geneticists: E.F.
+Research Centre of Medical Genetics (RCMG) was founded on the basis of Institute of Medical Genetics of the USSR Academy of Medical Sciences (AMS), which was founded in its turn as a response to activity of earlier generation of Russian human geneticists: E.F.
 Davidenkova, V.P.
 Efroimson, N.N.
 Medvedev, S.A.
 Neifakh, E.E.
 Pogosyants, A.A.
 Prokofyeva-Belgovskaya and other survivors of “Lysenkoism” in the USSR.
 Being disciples of the best genetic centers in the country (N.I.
 Vavilov, S.N.
 Davidenkoff, N.K.
 Koltsoff, Yu.A.
 Philipchenko, A.S.
 Serebrovsky and others) named geneticists by early 1960thsheaded genetic departments in medical research institutes.
 Due to their active position, formerly suppressed in “Lysenko-Lepeshinskaya” period medical genetic studies in the USSR started to revive.
 In 1965 a scientific council on the problems of “General and Medical Genetics” (Сhair – V.D.
 Timakov) was organized in the USSR AMS and on March 30, 1967 an Order (No. 261) was issued by the USSR Ministry of Health to organize medical genetic departments in some out-patient hospitals in Moscow and Leningrad.

 On April 10, 1968 at the Session of the USSR AMS Presidium organization of Institute of Medical Genetics was suggested by the Secretary of the Department for Medical and Biological sciences Academician N.A.
 Fedorov and respective decision was taken to reorganize former Institute of Experimental Biology of the USSR Academy of Medical Scienses into Institute of Medical Genetics (IMG) of the Academy.
 Re-organization work was offered to N.P.
 Bochkov, then engaged in human radiation genetic studies in respective Department of the Institute of Medical Radiology in Obninsk (head of the Department – Prof. N.V.
 Timofeev-Resovsky).
 On October 1, 1969 the IMG was officially open and N.P.
 Bochkov was nominated its first Director.
 Presidium of AMS fully supported the development of new Institute: in the next two years the Institute moved to new roomy building new equipment was bought and extra money for salary was given.